Here are the top Institutional holders of Texas Capital Bancshares Inc. (TCBI) shares

 Texas Capital Bancshares Inc. (TCBI): Who are the competitors?

-The company’s main competitors (and peers) include Independent Bank Group Inc. (IBTX) that is trading 217.40% up over the past 12 months and Prosperity Bancshares Inc. (PB) that is 67.77% higher over the same period.
-Cullen/Frost Bankers Inc. (CFR) is 97.79% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -12.09% from the last report on Feb 11, 2021 to stand at a total of 4.08 million short shares sold with a short interest ratio of 6.86.
+The company’s main competitors (and peers) include Independent Bank Group Inc. (IBTX) that is trading 181.68% up over the past 12 months.
+Cullen/Frost Bankers Inc. (CFR) is 66.99% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 10.78% from the last report on Mar 14, 2021 to stand at a total of 3.64 million short shares sold with a short interest ratio of 6.86.